L-L-S-A/.github/PULL_REQUEST_TEMPLATE.md

 - **Mitigation Plan**: <Steps taken to reduce or eliminate risk.
 Include rollback steps in case of failure or unexpected issues.>

 **Who can address questions / concerns?**
-- <Point of contact for this release>
+- <Point of contact/email for this release>
 ---